 7. Who’s suing, and for what?

 A lawsuit brought by the attorneys general of Maryland and the District of Columbia accuses Trump of violating the Constitution by holding a financial interest in the Washington hotel.
-That suit was dismissed by a three-judge panel of a federal appeals court but will be reconsidered by the full court.
-Another appeals court reinstated a lawsuit brought by a Washington-area restaurant association, luxury hotel event booker and the watchdog group Citizens for Responsibility and Ethics in Washington, who say Trump’s businesses pose unfair competition.
+That suit was dismissed by a federal appeals court.
+But a different appeals court has reinstated a lawsuit brought by a Washington-area restaurant association, luxury hotel event booker and the watchdog group Citizens for Responsibility and Ethics in Washington, who say Trump’s businesses pose unfair competition.
 (The split decisions by courts in New York and Virginia increase the likelihood the Supreme Court will weigh in.)
 In another suit, 215 Democratic members of Congress are seeking “the opportunity to cast a binding vote” on the issue, since the Constitution requires the president to obtain “the consent of Congress” before accepting an emolument.
 Trump is appealing a pair of Washington federal court rulings denying his request to dismiss that lawsuit.

 8. What does legal precedent tell us?

 Not much.
 It’s exceedingly rare for emoluments to be litigated in court, especially as they relate to the president.
 But the issue does come up occasionally.
 In 2009, amid political dueling about whether President Barack Obama could keep his Nobel Peace Prize, the Justice Department advised that there was no emoluments violation because the committee that awards the prize isn’t a “King, Prince, or foreign State.”
 In 1963, President John F. Kennedy declined an offer of honorary Irish citizenship on the advice of the Justice Department.

 --With assistance from Ben Brody, Shahien Nasiripour and Bob Van Voris.

 To contact the reporter on this story: Andrew Harris in Washington at email@example.com